thomax/DDD/README.md

 `HP` = `XP` * 5.
 Your `HP` equals the number of `XP` a character has gained, times 5.
 E.g. 20 experience points = 100 HP.

 ## Defense
 `Defense` reduces the amount of damage received.
-Say you have 5 defense and a troll hits you for 21 damage: 21 - 5 = 16 damage taken.
-A PC has 0 defense, but armor up to improve:
+E.g. you have 5 defense and a troll hits you for 23 damage: 23 - 5 = 18 damage taken.
+A PC has 0 defense, but can armor up to improve:

 | Gear           | Bonus |
 |----------------|:-----:|